Savannah/Chatham County, Georgia

 Educational Institutions: : Georgia Southern University-Armstrong Campus, Savannah College of Art and Design (SCAD), Savannah State University, South University, and the Savannah-Chatham County Public Schools

-Local Water Bodies: Atlantic Ocean and located adjacent to Gray’s Reef National Marine Sanctuary
+Local Water Bodies: Atlantic Ocean, Savannah River and located adjacent to Gray’s Reef National Marine Sanctuary

-Other Commitments: City Council passed resolution to phase out single use plastics including plastic cups, utensils, and EPS takeout containers.
+Other Commitments: City Council passed resolution to phase out single use plastics including plastic cups, utensils, and EPS takeout containers in all City buildings.
 (2021)

 Local Partners